 A huge success

 The Professor thanked everyone and even joined in from the kitchen of a camper van in the middle of Australia.
 And these are but just a few of your stories.
-Some suppers are still to be held, and some accounts yet to be sent in, but what we know is that you all made this event an incredible success for OMS.
+Some suppers are still to be held, and some accounts yet to be sent in, but what we know is that you all made this event an incredible success for Overcoming MS.

 You have helped us to raise vital funds, as well as that all-important awareness, and it sounds like there was plenty of fun (and full tummies) along the way.
 Thank you all for being a part of it and please do keep sending your stories and yummy dinner party pictures in to email@example.com